AdobeDocs/commerce-merchant-services.en/help/product-recommendations/onboarding.md

 ---
 title: Onboarding
-description: Learn the requirements and supported platforms in Product Recommendations.
+description: Learn the requirements and supported platforms in [!DNL Product Recommendations].
 ---
 # Onboarding